datquocnguyen/VnMarMoT/Readme.md

 	year={2017}
 	}

-Please cite the paper above when VnMarMoT is used to produce published results or incorporated into other software.
+**Please cite** the paper above when VnMarMoT is used to produce published results or incorporated into other software.

+VnMarMoT has also been incorporated into our Java NLP annotation pipeline [VnCoreNLP](https://github.com/vncorenlp/VnCoreNLP) for Vietnamese.
+VnCoreNLP provides rich linguistic annotations through key NLP components of word segmentation, POS tagging, named entity recognition and dependency parsing.

 ## Usage